adrian-andersson/ModuleForge/docs/functions/get-mfFolderItems.md

 ```

 ### -copy
-Flag to actually copy files and not just output like a fancy Get-ChildItem
+Flag to actually copy files and not just output

 ```yaml
 Type: SwitchParameter